LilacMeteorObservatory/MetDetPy/readme.md

 ## Performance and Efficiency

- 1. With `MergeStacker`, MetDetPy now can detect meteors with a 20-30% time cost of video length on average (tested with an Intel i5-7500).
+1. When applying default configuration on 3840x2160 10fps video, MetDetPy detect meteors  with a 20-30% time cost of video length on average (tested with an Intel i5-7500).
+Videos with higher FPS may cost more time.

- 2. Test tool `evaluate.py` is going to be updated soon.
-For now, MetDetPy performs great for videos from monitoring cameras.
-For camera-captured videos, the ratio of false positive samples still seems to be a little high.
+2. So far no deep-learning model is introduced to MetDetPy, thus it does not require GPU and can support multi-camera real-time detection on mainstream computer or barebone ([MeteorMaster](https://www.photohelper.cn/MeteorMaster) has supported this).
+(P. S: We do plan to add A simple and light-weight CNN classifier in our future ---- do not worry, it will not increase CPU load significantly, while it can utilize Nvidia GPU if applicable.)

+3. We test MetDetPy with videos captured from various devices (from modified monitoring cameras to digital cameras), and MetDetPy achieves over 80% precision and over 80% recall on average.

+4. MetDetPy now is fast and efficient at detecting most meteor videos.
+However, when facing complicated weather or other affect factors, its precision and recall can be to be improved.
+If you find that MetDetPy performs not well enough on your video, it is welcomed to contact us or submit issues (if possible and applicable, provide full or clipped video).

 ## Appendix